andela-dJames/simple-file-parser/README.md

 ##TEST

-test were written for the methods in the classes and are located in the src/test/java directory
+Test were written for the methods in the classes and are located in the src/test/java directory